Girl You Know It's True (album)

-Girl You Know It's True is a 1989 album that served as the North American debut of German contemporary R&B duo Milli Vanilli.
-It is a version of Milli Vanilli's Europe-only release All or Nothing reconfigured and repackaged for the US market.
+Girl You Know It's True is a 1989 album that served as the North American debut of German R&B duo Milli Vanilli.
+It is a reconfigured and repackaged version of the group's first album All or Nothing with several of the original album tracks replaced and/or remixed for the North American market.
+The album was a major success in the US, producing five singles that entered the top 5 of the Billboard Hot 100, three of which reached the top position.

-The album was a major success in the USA, producing five singles that entered the top 5 of the Billboard Hot 100, three of which reached the top position.
 In January 1990, Girl You Know It's True was certified 6× platinum by the RIAA after spending seven weeks atop the Billboard Top 200.
 Additionally, the album spent 41 weeks within the top 10 of the Billboard Top 200 and 78 weeks within the charts overall.
 The album was also certified Diamond in Canada, denoting shipments of over one million units.
-The success of the album earned the duo a Grammy Award for Best New Artist on February 22, 1990.
+The success of the album earned the duo a Grammy Award for Best New Artist on 22 February 1990.